-While working on cutting edge technology, productive discussions with regulators are critical early on.
-The biotech is the expert of the novel technology so they are responsible for getting the agency on board early to show them the appropriate level of characterization and understanding of risk of the product.
+"If you're working on cutting edge technology, productive discussions with regulators are critical early on," adds Heyrman.
+"You're the expert of this novel technology so you are responsible for getting the agency on board early to show that you have the appropriate level of characterization and understanding of risk of your product."